• Wed. Nov 12th, 2025

 WATER RECYCLING

-The Cypriot government remains committed to ensuring that every last drop of used water is reused effectively.
-This is enforced by the fact that Cyprus currently has the highest rates of recycled sewage water for agricultural use within the European Union.
 Despite recent challenges, posed by drought and bureaucratic slowdowns, treated sewage water that was once discharged into the sea is now being recycled at treatment facilities across the island.
-This water retention strategy has become crucial for the Cypriot farming industry and has helped to preserve fresh water for domestic use.
+This water retention strategy forms part of the larger picture and is mainly used to support farmers’ and plantation owners’ needs.
+It is also helping to preserve otherwise fresh water for other domestic uses.

 Copyright infringement!